parment1/CAS-Advanced-Data-Science-/README.md

 4. Run Augmented Dick Fuller test to check for stationarity as it's a time serie
 5. Take the first difference if a variable shwos non-stationarity
 6. Repeat 4 and 5 until the time series exhibit stationarity
-7. Run OLS model (use
+7. Run OLS model / analyses the results
 8. Run Multidirectional Granger Causality and check if there is a bidirectional causality between the dependent variable and independent variables
+9. Next steps: Put a lag?
+How many lag for the Granger causality?
+More Macro variables?
+PCA?